juliamansurc/handbook/README.md

-# Handbook - DIME Incoming Interns
+# Handbook - DECDI Incoming Interns
 Welcome, new interns!

 We know that starting a new position comes with lot of excitment/anxiety/uncertainty.
 Our hope is that this repository serves as a quick introduction to how it is to work at Development Impact (DECDI).
 Here, we've gathered information on topics that might be useful for someone coming to DC.
 The content emcompasses: